 The Texas Ratio, a measure of a "bad assets" against available capital, can provide an early warning sign of bank failure.
 A low ratio indicates smaller chance of failure; a higher ratio suggests greater risk.Back to Overview

 Compare State Bank of the Lakes to Other Competitive Offers

 |Savings Account||0.2% APY||$1|

 |Checking Account||0.1% APY||$1000|

 |Money Market Account||0.3% APY||$10000|

 State Bank of the Lakes has several deposit products including savings accounts, checking accounts, money market accounts and CDs to give you many options to manage your money.
-State Bank of the Lakes does not have the best savings rate, which means you should consider other options for banks that deliver more return for your money.
+State Bank of the Lakes does not have the best savings rate, which means you should consider taking a look elsewhere for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-State Bank of the Lakes's CD rates are fair compared to the average U.S. bank.Back to Overview
+State Bank of the Lakes's CD rates are fair in comparison to other U.S. banks.Back to Overview

 Find a State Bank of the Lakes Near Me

-State Bank of the Lakes has nine branches across the U.S.Back to Overview
+State Bank of the Lakes has nine physical branches across the U.S.Back to Overview